Games on Endogenous Networks: Introduction

-Second, we identify payoff properties under which stable networks have simple structures.
-Here, we first focus on a large class of separable network games that nests essentially all prior models of consensual network formation and action choice.
+In more detail, we first focus on a class of \emph{separable} environments in which the benefit from forming a link depends only on the actions of the two players involved.
 We obtain sharp characterizations of outcomes using two kinds of order conditions.
 The first concerns the nature of spillovers.
-We say a game has \emph{positive spillovers} if players taking higher actions are more attractive neighbors; correspondingly, a game has \emph{negative spillovers} if players taking higher actions are less attractive neighbors.\footnote{Note these spillover properties are distinct from strategic complements or substitutes \emph{in actions}.
-Our properties concern levels of utility rather than how others' actions affect incentives to take higher actions.} The second type of condition concerns the relationship between action incentives and links.
-The game exhibits \emph{action--link complements} if the returns from taking higher actions increase with one's degree\footnote{Number of neighbors.} in the network.
+We say a game has \emph{positive spillovers} if players taking higher actions are more attractive neighbors.
+Correspondingly, a game has \emph{negative spillovers} if players taking higher actions are less attractive neighbors.\footnote{Note these spillover properties are distinct from strategic complements or substitutes \emph{in actions}.
+Our properties concern levels of utility rather than how others' actions affect incentives to take higher actions.} The second type of condition concerns the relationship between a player's own action incentives and number of links.
+The game exhibits \emph{action--link complements} if the returns from taking higher actions increase with one's degree (number of neighbors) in the network.
 The game exhibits \emph{action--link substitutes} if these returns decrease with one's degree.
-Our main result characterizes the structure of both actions and links for any combination of order conditions (one of each type).
-Table \ref{tab:2by2} summarizes our findings.
-The result demonstrates that these conditions provide a useful way to organize our understanding of games on endogenous networks.
+Our main result characterizes the structure of both actions and links for any combination of order conditions (one of each type). \cref{tab:2by2} summarizes our findings.

 {

 }